ohAitch/alice-scratch/#archive/README.md

 notes:

-figure out where *all* the files that need to be backed up are if there's a nice api to time machine's current list-of-things-to-be-backed-up that would be excellent it's tmutil

 maybe add ARCHIVE READMEs to all of these? or something like that? and update the old ones, maybe? maybe just make them all READMEs?